Emmanuel Asamoah Owusu-Ansah: Political career

 Owusu-Ansah was a member of the New Patriotic Party.
-He became a member of parliament from January 2005 after emerging winner in the General Election in December 2004.
+He became a member of parliament in January 2005 after emerging winner in the General Election in December 2004.
 He run for a second term in office.
-He was the MP for Kwabre West constituency.
+He was the MP for the Kwabre West constituency.
 He was elected as the member of parliament for this constituency in the fourth and fifth parliaments of the fourth Republic of Ghana.

 Elections

 Owusu-Ansah was elected as the member of parliament for the Kwabre West constituency of the Ashanti Region of Ghana for the first time in the 2004 Ghanaian general elections.
 He won on the ticket of the New Patriotic Party.
 His constituency was a part of the 36 parliamentary seats out of 39 seats won by the New Patriotic Party in that election for the Ashanti Region.
 The New Patriotic Party won a majority total of 128 parliamentary seats out of 230 seats.
 He was elected with 26,700 votes out of 31,746 total valid votes cast.
-This was equivalent to 84.1% of total valid votes cast.
+This was equivalent to 84.1% of the total valid votes cast.
 He was elected over Gabriel Amakye of the National Democratic Congress.6 Amakye obtained 5,046 votes of the total valid votes cast.
-This was equivalent to 15.9% of total valid votes cast.
+This was equivalent to 15.9% of the total valid votes cast.